 Many dSLR sensors have a 2:3 aspect ratio.
 Common print sizes that fit this shape are 4x6, 8x12, 10x15, 12x18, 20x30, and 24x36.

 Most consumer cameras (and some dSLRs) have sensors with 3:4 aspect ratios.

 Canvas caution!
 Be particularly mindful of your composition when selling (or buying) wrapped canvas prints, as those require lots of additional space around the subject.
 How to get a canvas-ready image.

 For portrait photographers wanting to offer the largest variety of print sizes, our best advice is to compose in camera with lots of space around your subject.
 If you’re starting with an image with a 2:3 aspect ratio, you’ll need to leave lots of space around your subject in order to accommodate a 4:5 aspect ratio print: the dreaded 8x10!
-Alternatively, don't even offer 8x10 products and instead sell just 8x12s.
-Do this easily with a Portfolio or Business account: Simply add 8x12s into your Pricelist.
+Alternatively, if you have a seller account, you can choose not to offer 8x10 products and instead sell only 8x12s.
+Do this by adding only 8x12s into your Pricelist.

 5. Lab Color Correction: Perfect for you?

-To fix it: Our labs all offer a color correction service so your photos will print as beautifully as possible, even if you aren’t a skilled photo editor.
+Our labs all offer a color-correction service so your photos will print as beautifully as possible, even if you aren’t a skilled photo editor.
 The process used by EZPrints is optimized to adjust photos for brightness and color pop, and adds a bit of sharpening.
-Bay Photo, White House Custom Color and Loxley Colour use technicians to evaluate brightness, color pop and white balance.
+Bay Photo, White House Custom Color, and Loxley Colour use technicians to evaluate brightness, color pop, and white balance.
 The changes made are global changes to the file as opposed to local adjustments.

-If you have a personal editing style, make use of special effects such as vignettes, or produce moody fine art prints, then you will want to order some test prints to be sure that your photos print exactly the way you expect.
+If you have a personal editing style, make use of special effects such as vignettes, or produce moody fine-art prints, then you'll want to order some test prints to ensure your photos print exactly the way you expect.